 Louise Brooks serves as the director of kids’ small groups at Restoration Anglican Church in Arlington, Virginia.
 She delights in seeing God’s people flourish.
 Getting a front row seat to the work the Lord is doing in and through them never ceases to take her breath away!

-Terrice finds great joy in being a part of missional teams and has served as the Director of Children’s Ministries at Christ Church in Austin, Texas, since 2018.
+Terrice currently serves as the Director of Children’s Ministries at HopePointe Anglican Church in The Woodlands, Texas.
 Experiencing the wonder of the Gospel through the richness of the liturgy at a young age has inspired her passion to help children discover God’s love for them and equip parents to cultivate their hearts toward strong roots of faith.
 She has extensive experience in ministry to children of all ages in a variety of arenas: churches, preschools, camps, reading programs and hospitals.
 Terrice was raised in Austin and she and her husband Richard and their daughters have also enjoyed living in such places as the Black Hills of South Dakota, the North Shore of Boston and the northern and southern borders of Texas.

 What does the Family Leadership Network mean to you?

 JOIN OUR NETWORK

 To join the conversation on Slack, email Liz Stewart.